New York sex abuse cases: A look at lawsuits filed Wednesday

 The university has offered free counseling to Archibald's former patients and said, "we profoundly apologize to his patients who experienced pain and suffering as a result of his reprehensible conduct."

-PUBLIC SCHOOLS: The new law allows for civil suits against public institutions such as school districts as well.
+PUBLIC SCHOOLS: The new law allows for lawsuits against public institutions such as school districts, as well.
 In one complaint filed Wednesday, a woman alleges that a teacher in New York City regularly molested her in the classroom starting at age 9.
 In another, a woman claims she was raped by a middle school janitor who threatened to kill her family and rape her friends if she told anyone.

 JEHOVAH'S WITNESSES: A man and a woman are suing eight members of the Governing Body of the Jehovah's Witnesses over claims that they were sexually abused as children by two different church elders.
 The male plaintiff, now 48, says he was molested at age 14 by a man serving in a church position who told him he would get in trouble if he reported the abuse.
 According to the lawsuit, the plaintiff's parents ultimately alerted church authorities to the abuse.
 Their response was to throw both the plaintiff and the person he accused out of the church for engaging in homosexuality.
 According to the suit, authorities were never notified.